grisov/NVDA_Volume_Adjustment/README.md

 * Added keyboard shortcuts to quickly set the maximum and minimum volume levels for the selected audio source.

 ## Altering NVDA Volume Adjustment
-You may clone this repo to make alteration to NVDA Quick Dictionary.
+You may clone this repo to make alteration to NVDA Volume Adjustment.

 ### Third Party dependencies
 These can be installed with pip: